Join our network. Make change happen.

 The social return on investment in the energy efficiency of buildings in Germany

 The German government has developed a variety of policy instruments intended to reduce national CO2 emissions.
-These instruments include a programme administered by KfW bank, which aims at improving the energy efficiency of buildings.
+These instruments include a programme administered by KfW bank, which aims at improving the

 Policy Group(s):